sequenceiq/slider/src/site/markdown/security.md

 in the JVM options, as described in the [Client Configuration] (hoya-client-configuration.html) documentation.

-They can also be set on the Hoya command line itself, using the `-S` parameter.
+They can also be set on the Slider command line itself, using the `-S` parameter.

     -S java.security.krb5.realm=MINICLUSTER  -S java.security.krb5.kdc=hadoop-kdc